 A new development scheme exclusively for female composers offering up to four women the chance to spend two years immersed in life at Glyndebourne.

-This year, the four composers have been working together to create an exciting new work to be performed by Glyndebourne Youth Opera, working with librettist Hazel Gould whose text will provide the basis for the music.
+In 2019, the four composers have worked together to create an exciting new work to be performed by Glyndebourne Youth Opera, working with librettist Hazel Gould whose text will provide the basis for the music.
 This new four-way commission is very much a Glyndebourne first, and as well as providing our four composers with the perfect compositional challenge through their time at Glyndebourne, it will provide ample scope for the excellent young performers aged between 9 and 19 in Glyndebourne Youth Opera.

 Anna Appleby (born in Newcastle upon Tyne, 1993) is a Manchester-based composer.
 Her music often wrestles with socio-political and spiritual themes.
 She has a particular interest in writing for the stage, and has drawn inspiration from choreographers in the way she works, particularly during her past residency as Music Fellow with Rambert.
 She is currently composing an opera in collaboration with poet Niall Campbell for broadcast studio performance by the BBC Philharmonic.